rmanak/notes/_posts/2016-06-09-nlp-text-mining-python.md

 Here is an implementation from Chenglong Chen's github [[+]](https://github.com/ChenglongChen/Kaggle_CrowdFlower/blob/master/Code/Feat/ngram.py):

+*Note*: The number of unique n-grams grows rapidly with the size of the corpus and going beyong 3-grams is quite hard on a standard PC with ~ 10 GB RAM.

-## Word embedding
+## Word embedding & Co-occurance Matrix

-So far we assumed that words are atomic type, i.e. has no meaning!
-While that's not the case!
-How can we create a vector space that vectors actually represent meaning?
+So far we assumed that words are atomic type, i.e. has no semantic relation, while that's not the case in reality!
+How can we create a vector space for words that vectors actually represent meaning?

+Another problem with VSM (one-hot representation of documents) is that each document will have many features in their vectors and will be highly sparse.
-Another problem with VSM is that it has too many features!
-(Typical corpus of english words will have 50K unique words!)
+(Typical corpus of english words will have ~ 50K unique words, therefore each document is a 1 x 50K vector)

 ### SVD based model
+One way to approach the problem is to assume a word's "meaning" is encoded on which document it appears.
+In addition, words that occur in the same document must have some semantic relation.
-The idea is to consider the word-document matrix or co-occurrence matrix and perform an SVD and use the enough number of principle components that describes the matrix.
-Then the components are the lower dimensional representation of the words.
-These models existed, but were too slow.
-Google's word2vec uses an iterative approach.
+Consider the word-document matrix, where element `A[i,j]` represent count of the word `w_j` in document `d_i`.
+(Each row of the matrix is one document in one-hot encoding as we discussed above) Then we can perform SVD and use the enough number of principle components that captures most of the variance in the word-document matrix.
+Then the latent space components are the lower dimensional representation of the words and the documents.
+These "classical" model existed for a long time but a full matrix factorization on a large corpus is computationally (and memory-wise) intensive.
+Recent work in distributed representation of words (Google's word2vec) uses an iterative approach that is fast and incremental (learning can be resumed).

+*Note*: Looking at how much development happened in Deep learning since 2013, I guess word2vec doesn't count as "recent development" anymore!

+*Note*: If you think this method is similar to topic modeling and [LSA](https://en.wikipedia.org/wiki/Latent_semantic_analysis), it is exactly that!

+### Continuous representation, Window-based co-occurance matrix.
 ### Continuous bag of words model (CBOW)

-Introduced in [[+]](http://arxiv.org/pdf/1301.3781.pdf), the model is based on the fact that using the words context (surrounding words) one should be able to predict the word.
+Introduced  [[+]](http://arxiv.org/pdf/1301.3781.pdf), the model is based on the fact that using the words context (surrounding words) one should be able to predict the word.

 ![alttag](../img/CBOW.png)